-All cities have a city clerk.
-Many clerk responsibilities are set by the Code of Iowa and include publishing/posting council minutes and keeping the city's official records.
+All cities have a city clerk, who is appointed by the city council.
+Some clerk responsibilities are set by the Code of lowa and include publishing/posting council minutes and keeping the city's official records.
 Some cities also have city managers/administrators who supervise city departments and deal with the day-to-day administration of the city.
 Cities may also have a treasurer or finance officer who handles the city budget and cash flow.
 Each city also appoints a city attorney to provide legal advice.